Consumer demand is a powerful market driver across all industries.

 In the technology world, consumer demand for a highly personalized online experience, advancements in mobile device technologies, and evolving market conditions have all led to augmented reality (AR) becoming an even more significant development.

 Why?
 Augmented reality enhances the online shopping experience.
 For those who don't know, augmented reality is a type of technology where digitally created images and real-world images are combined to show a real-world picture with top digital layers.

 A common example of this would be the lines shown when watching a football game on television that don't actually exist on the field.

 Augmented reality in e-commerce

 For e-commerce, AR personalizes online shopping, making it interactive while boosting customer satisfaction and increasing stores’ conversion rates.
-The technology can enhance the online shopping experience, bringing features that are particular to brick-and-mortar stores to your smartphone device.
+The technology, known as augmented reality marketing, can enhance the online shopping experience, bringing features that are particular to brick-and-mortar stores to your smartphone device.

 The augmented reality market is projected to generate $70 to $75 billion in revenue worldwide by 2023.